cgs-earth/OregonWaterDataPortal-ETL/README.md

 # How to use

-Spin up the infrastructure with docker
+1. Spin up the infrastructure with docker
 ```sh
 docker compose up
 ```

+Access the frontend at `localhost:8999` and the API at `localhost:8999/oapi`

-You then need to start Caddy if you want to get https in production.
+2. Start Caddy with `make caddy` if you want to get https in production.

-To run dagster you need to run `dagster dev` after installing the python dependencies.
-This project is set up to use `uv` as the package manager.
+3. Run dagster with `dagster dev`
+    - You must use python 3.12 or below since 3.13 is not supported by Dagster currently
+    - This project uses `uv` since it makes it easier to manage the python version